C-Shi/lhl-flex-lecture/module_7/class_based_component/README.md

 ### JavaScript and Object Orient Programming
 * JavaScript is multi-paradigm programming language that support functional and object-oriented programming
+* Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
 * We have been programming in a functional and procedural way using JavaScript

     ```js